July 2006

 White

-Mission Hill SLC Chardonnay, Okanagan BC, 2004-
+Mission Hill SLC Chardonnay, Okanagan BC, 2004-Sweet ripe pears

-Sweet ripe pears drizzled with vanilla caramel and spice.
-Apple and nutty aromas, slightly hot on the palate, rounded out with soft citrus and a hint of minerals.
+drizzled with vanilla caramel and spice.
+Apple and nutty aromas,

 $29.99